Nextome/nextome.github.io/docs/Nextome SDK/features/events.md

 # Observe events

+!!!notes
+    Event positions and radius can be customized on Nextome Web Frontend.

-If events are set up in your venue, you can observe when user enters or exits from event radius using those two observers:
+If there is at least one event created in your venue, you can observe when user enters or exits from event radius using those two observers:
 === "Android"
     ```kotlin
         nextomeSdk.getEnterEventObservable().asLiveData().observe(this) { event ->